 Buying a parks pass for Yosemite National Park

 As with the entire NPS network, there are fees associated with visiting Yosemite National Park.
 If you are only exploring the park for a single week and not planning to visit any other national parks in the next year, you can purchase a 7-day access pass for $35USD at the ranger station (entrances at Big Oak Flat, Arch Rock, South Entrance, Tioga Pass), which covers all people within your car.

-However, if you are planning on visiting more than 3 US national parks in the next 12 months, it’s actually cheaper to just purchase an annual parks pass for $80USD, accepted at all 62 national parks and thousands of other national monuments and forests around the country.
-These can typically be purchased at the ranger station upon entry or from any of the visitor centres in the park (Valley Visitor Centre, Big Oak Flat Information Station, Wawona Information Station, Tuolumne Meadows Visitor Centre), but note that all 4 of Yosemite’s visitor centres are presently closed due to COVID-19.
+If you plan on visiting more than 3 US national sites in the next 12 months, it’s actually cheaper to get an annual parks pass for $80USD, accepted at all 63 national parks and thousands of other national monuments and forests around the country.

 COVID-safe in Yosemite National Park